andlo/mycroft-skills-list-gitbook/skills/soundcloud-audio-player.AIIX.md

 ---
-description: 'Play songs and music from soundcloud'
+description: Play songs and music from soundcloud
 ---

 ### _soundcloud-audio-player.AIIX_